JedVu/Udacity_DS_Capstone/README.md

 - sklearn

 ## File Descriptions
-- The well log data can be referenced from this [Github](https://github.com/seg/tutorials-2016/tree/master/1610_Facies_classification)  **But I took data from my university to do this project**
+- The well log data can be referenced from this [Github](https://github.com/seg/tutorials-2016/tree/master/1610_Facies_classification)
-- 2 datasets: Data_ANN.csv, test_well_4.csv
-- Test.csv is the dataset saved while clean test_well_4
+- Datasets: Data_ANN.csv **I took data from my university to do this project to be different with other in network**
 - 1 notebooks showing all of my data explantory in my project.

 ## Results<a name="results"></a>